 In conclusion, where am I going to put my notes.

-I think I'll be giving evernote another chance for being the place that I keep my maybe-someday list for projects Evernote showing projects that I want to do some day in the future..
+Evernote allows me a place to sort things that I do not want to see in my review I think I'll be giving evernote another chance for being the place that I keep my maybe-someday list for projects.
 Although there is some uncertainty in the future of the service, it still works at this point and I don't imagine that it will be difficult to leave it in the future.
 I even went back and tried linking some notes together and I think I can come up with some really nice uses for that going forward.

 This actually works too well because sometimes, I put geo location and times with the reminders and this doesn't get translated when it makes the move to omnifocus.
 I think this is just a training issue of me applying that information later on. ↩